emilyrosenberg/grain-free-friend/README.md

 The first time I tried to add an input field, the site would not run.
 I realized I needed to make migrations, which fixed the bug.
 I ran: <br>
 `python3 manage.py makemigrations` <br>
 `python3 manage.py migrate`
+- Multi-select field <br>
+I wanted to add something like tags to show the attributes of each recipe.
+It seemed like this would be possible with CheckboxSelectMultiple.
+I created the code but it did not work.
+I searched Stack Overflow, asked my fellow students, asked ChatGPT, and finally found out that I needed a later version of Django to run crispy forms, but only an earlier version could implement CheckboxSelectMultiple.
+Unfortunately I had to abandon the idea of a multi-select field.
+Instead I used 3 dropdown menus to list up to 3 attributes of the recipe.
+It is not the best UX, but they are searchable, and visible on each recipe card as if they are tags.

 ## Future Implementations